The Look of Love (1967 song)

-"The Look of Love" is a popular song composed by Burt Bacharach and Hal David and originally popularized by English pop singer Dusty Springfield.
+"The Look of Love" is a popular song composed by Burt Bacharach and Hal David and originally popularized by the English pop singer Dusty Springfield.
 The song is notable for its sensuality and its relaxed bossa nova rhythm.
-The song was featured in the 1967 spoof James Bond film Casino Royale.
+The song was featured in an extended slow-motion interlude to the 1967 spoof James Bond film Casino Royale.
+It received a Best Original Song nomination at the 40th Academy Awards.
+The song partially inspired the film Austin Powers: International Man of Mystery (1997).
 In 2008, the song was inducted into the Grammy Hall of Fame.

-It also received a Best Song nomination at the 1968 Academy Awards.
-The song partially inspired the film Austin Powers: International Man of Mystery (1997).
+Dionne Warwick made her own version that was included in her 1969 album, Dionne Warwick's Greatest Motion Picture Hits.

 Songwriters

 The music was written by Burt Bacharach, and was originally intended to be an instrumental.
-But later Hal David added the lyrics, and the song was published in 1967.
-According to Bacharach, the melody was inspired by watching Ursula Andress in an early cut of the film.
+Later Hal David added the lyrics, and the song was published in 1967.
+According to Bacharach, the melody was inspired by watching Ursula Andress as Vesper Lynd in an early cut of the film Casino Royale.